History of the Baltimore Orioles: Collapse and redemption (1984–1991)

 After winning the World Series in 1983, the Orioles organization began to decline.
 In 1986, a rash of injuries resulted in the team suffering its first losing season since 1967.
 The 1988 season started unceremoniously when the Orioles lost their first 21 contests, finally winning in the team's next-to-last game of April.
 Manager Cal Ripken, Sr. was fired six games into the season, replaced by former Oriole great Frank Robinson.
-However, this was not enough to stop the bleeding, and the Orioles ended the year at 54-107, the worst record for the franchise since 1939.
+However, this was not enough to stop the bleeding, and the Orioles ended the year at 54–107, the worst record for the franchise since 1939.

-The next year, the O's sported a new look, replacing the cartoonish bird with a more realistic one.
+The next year, the Orioles sported a new look, replacing the cartoonish bird with a more realistic one.
 The 1989 squad, led by surprise ace Jeff Ballard, rebounded to finish in second place behind the Toronto Blue Jays with an 87–75 record, staying in contention until the last week of the season and earning the nickname of the "Why Not?"
 Orioles.
 Frank Robinson earned the 1989 American League Manager of the Year Award for his efforts in leading the team out of the abyss.
-Two years later, Cal Ripken Jr. won American League MVP honors in the team's final season at Memorial Stadium.
-He was also named MVP of the 1991 All-Star Game, played in Toronto's SkyDome.
+Two years later, Cal Ripken Jr. won the American League Most Valuable Player award in the team's final season at Memorial Stadium.
+He was also named Most Valuable Player of the 1991 All-Star Game, played in Toronto's SkyDome.